Reactions to the killing of insurance CEO reveal a deep anger over US healthcare

 Thompson worked for UnitedHealthcare’s parent company for some 20 years before taking over at the insurance subsidiary in 2021.
 The company provides insurance coverage for some 49 million Americans and brought in $281 billion in revenue last year.

-His role as the CEO gave him immense power over the lives of millions, but most likely didn’t know his name until his death.
+His role as the CEO gave him immense power over the lives of millions, most of whom likely didn’t know his name until his death.

-The three words bear a striking resemblance to Jay Feinman’s book Delay, Deny, Defend: Why Insurance Companies Don’t Pay Claim and What You Can Do About It.
+The three words bear a striking resemblance to the title of Jay Feinman’s book Delay, Deny, Defend: Why Insurance Companies Don’t Pay Claims and What You Can Do About It.

 “Today the name of the game is delay, deny, defend: to improve their profits, insurance companies delay payment of justified claims, deny payment altogether, and defend their actions by forcing claimants to enter litigation,” the book’s blurb reads.